 One Sided Conversations

-People with Asperger's often seem to dominate conversations, turning the topic to things that interest us (special interests) and then talking until the listeners make their escape.
+Autistic people with often seem to dominate conversations, turning the topic to things that interest us (our special interests) and then talking until the listeners make their escape.

 To an outsider, this appears to be “conversation dominance”.
 It suggests that the “aspie” is not interested in the opinions and subjects of other people.